eduguiu/slightdata/README.md

 Thus, the cost of doing street inventories will decrease manifolds.

 The project structures in 4 parts:
-- Swift dataset generation format-wise (COCO, VOC, custom-dictionaries etc...) for Object Detection and a 2 Dataset to make Classification functions.
+- Swift dataset generation format-wise (COCO, VOC, custom-dictionaries etc...) for Object Detection and a 2nd Dataset to feature Classification.
   - Train/Val dataset
   - Test dataset with 50/50 composition of Internet and selected images
 - Model generation